Ah Ter Teochew Fishball Noodles

 @michelinguide

-"This stall in Amoy Street Food Centre is helmed by a third-generation fishball noodle hawker.
-The MICHELIN inspectors praised the broth for its robust flavour, and no wonder, as pork ribs are boiled for several hours to achieve that umami goodness.
-In the dry version, the noodles — your choice of yellow mee, kway teow, vermicelli, mee sua, bee hoon, mee tai mak, mee pok or mee kia — are tossed in a proprietary chilli sauce blended from seven ingredients that have to be stir-fried for hours." - Alethea Tan
+"Selected in the MICHELIN Guide Singapore 2024, this stall in Amoy Street Food Centre is helmed by a third-generation fishball noodle hawker.
+MICHELIN inspectors praise the broth for its robust flavour—no wonder, as pork ribs are boiled for several hours to achieve that umami goodness.
+In the dry version, the noodles—your choice of yellow mee, kway teow, vermicelli, mee sua, bee hoon, mee tai mak, mee pok, or mee kia—are tossed in a proprietary chilli sauce blended from seven ingredients that have to be stir-fried for hours, then topped with minced pork, slices of fish cakes, and fresh, bouncy fishballs." - The MICHELIN Guide

 https://guide.michelin.com/en/article/dining-out/hawker-guide-amoy-street-food-centre